karelplanken/kde/README.md

 - A customized terminal with Oh My Posh and posh-git
 - Docker, VS Code, and a suite of optional tools for productivity and fun

+## Additional Info

+In the files below you'll find some additional info on certain topics and potential issues with components in this setup that I removed from the instructions to keep the focus on installation and configuration.

+- <a href="./additional_info/interactive_matplotlib_plots_ubuntu_wsl.md">Viewing Matplotlib Plots Interactively WSL 2 Ubuntu</a>
+- <a href="./additional_info/wsl2_shell_initialization.md">WSL 2 Ubuntu Shell Initialization</a>

 ## Project Info